laurentsimon/attestation/spec/predicates/deployment.md

 1. Required: The "trusted roots".
 A trusted root defines an entity that is trusted to generate attestations.
 A trusted root MUST be configured with at least the following pieces of information:
     - Required: Which identity is trusted to generate the attestation.
 The identity may be a cryptographic public key, a Fulcio identity, etc.
     - Required: Which scope types the attestation generator is authoritative for.
-2. Optional: Required scopes, which is a set of mandatory scope types that must be non-empty for verification to pass.
-Images must have attestation(s) over each scope type in the set in order to be admitted.
-Required scopes are necessary in an attestation, but not sufficient; other scopes present in the attestation must match the current environment in order for it to be considered valid.
+2. Optional: Required scopes, which is a set of mandatory scope types that MUST be non-empty for verification to pass.
+Images MUST have attestation(s) over each scope type in the set in order to be admitted.
+Required scopes are necessary in an attestation, but not sufficient; other scopes present in the attestation MUST match the current environment in order for it to be considered valid.

 #### Logic

 Verification happens in two phases:

 1. Attestation authenticity verification.
 Performed by the "attestation layer", it takes as input an image, an attestation, an attestation signature and the trusted roots.
 It verifies the authenticity of the attestation using the trusted roots.
 If this verification fails, the attestation is considered invalid and MUST be rejected.
 If a scope type is unknown or not supported by the verifier, verification MUST fail.
+If a scope type is non-empty and the generator is _not_ authoritative for the scope type, verification MUST fail.
 2. Environment verification.
 Performed by the "environment layer", it takes as input the intoto payload and matches the scope fields against the deployment environment.
 Non-empty fields add constraints to the scope and are always interpreted as a logical "AND".
 The admission controller MUST compare each scope values to its corresponding environment values using an equality comparison.
-If the values are all equal, verification MUST pass.
+If the values are all equal, verification passes.
 Otherwise, it MUST fail.
 Unset scopes (either a scope type with an empty value or a non-present scope) are interpreted as "any value" and are ignored.

 ### Supported Scopes